 We have relied and expect to continue to rely on contractual arrangements with our Consolidated Affiliated Entities to operate our education business.
-For a description of these contractual arrangements, see "Item 4.C-Information on the Company-Organizational Structure-Contractual Arrangements with Our Consolidated Affiliated Entities."
+For a description of these contractual arrangements, see "Item 4.C.-Information on the Company-Organizational Structure-Contractual Arrangements with Our Consolidated Affiliated Entities."
 These contractual arrangements may not be as effective in providing us with control over our Consolidated Affiliated Entities as direct ownership.
 If we had direct ownership of the Consolidated Affiliated Entities, we would be able to exercise our rights as a shareholder to effect changes in the board of directors of these entities, which in turn could effect changes, subject to any applicable fiduciary obligations, at the management level.
-However, under the current contractual arrangements, we rely on the performance by our Consolidated Affiliated Entities and their respective shareholders of their obligations under the contracts to exercise control over our Consolidated Affiliated Entities.
-In addition, the legal owners of the Variable Interest Entities may not act in the best interests of our company when conflicts of interest arise.
-Therefore, our contractual arrangements with our Consolidated Affiliated Entities may not be as effective in ensuring our control over our China operations as direct ownership would be.
+However, under the current contractual arrangements, we rely on the performance by our Consolidated Affiliated Entities and their respective shareholders of their obligations under the contracts to exercise control over and receive economic benefits from our Consolidated Affiliated Entities.